EduardoSchiavo/BasicFlask/README.md

-# BasicFlask
+# Mock Flask App

 A Super simple web app skeleton built with python3 and Flask (and Bootstrap for the stylesheet and navbar)

-This can be used a starting point to build and actual application
+This can be used a starting point to build and actual application.

+A single feature is implemented and the app is using a single file, no blueprints, no static.

 ![homepage](gallery/home.jpg)

-The webapp just let's you enter your name and displays a welcome message
+The webapp just let's you enter your name and displays a welcome message.

 ![welcome message](gallery/welcome.jpg)